Freddie M. Garcia: Personal life

 García attended the College of Business Administration at the University of the Philippines Diliman.

 Career

 García began his career with ABS-CBN as sales executive in 1966 until 1972, when the network was shut down following the declaration of Martial law in the Philippines.
 He then moved to GMA Radio Television Arts from 1974 to 1986.

 García rejoined ABS-CBN in 1987 as Executive Vice-President and General Manager.
-He became its president and chief operating officer in 1998 and retired from the network in 2003.
-He rejoined ABS-CBN as a director and management consultant in 2006.
+He became its president and chief operating officer in 1998 until 2003.
+He rejoined ABS-CBN as a board director and management consultant in 2006.

 Pilipinas Got Talent

 In 2010, García joined as a judge of Pilipinas Got Talent until midway to its sixth season.
+In 2025, Garcia returned as a judge for the seventh season.